 Instructions for Preparing a Hazard Management Program

-The HMP (see Appendix A) has nine essential elements and each of these are addressed in a different section of the plan.
+The HMP (see the Industrial Maintenance and Construction/Support Services Safety Manual) has nine essential elements and each of these are addressed in a different section of the plan.
 Each section provides information to EHS on the personnel within the work unit (i.e. change in location and/or change in tasks).
 The following instructions provide information on how to complete each section of the plan.

 Work Unit Data